bozdoz/wp-plugin-leaflet-map/readme.txt

 `[leaflet-map zoomcontrol="0"]`

 Add a marker to any map by adding `[leaflet-marker]` after any `[leaflet-map]` shortcode.
 You can adjust the lat/lng in the same way, as well as some other basic functionality (popup message, draggable, visible on load).
+Also, if you want to add a link to a marker popup, use `[leaflet-marker]Message here: click here[/leaflet-marker]` and add a link like you normally would with the WordPress editor.

 Alternatively, you could use a plain image for visitors to zoom and pan around with `[leaflet-image source="path/to/image/file.jpg"]`.
 See screenshots 3 - 5 for help setting that up.